k3t3n/FlyConn/supporting_information/INFO.md

 `S2_File.xlsx` : **Class labels and data**
   - Sheet *Labels*: Assigned descriptor labels for each connectivity-based class.
-  - Sheet *Label Description*: Brief description of the methods used to determine these labels
+  - Sheet *Label Description*: Brief summary of the methods used to determine the labels (listed in the previous sheet).
-  - Sheet *data_conditional_prob*: The posterior probability $p(y_j|x_i)$, e.g., that the neuron is associated with the j-th functional-anatomical community, given that it belongs to the i-th connectivity-based class.
+  - Sheet *data_conditional_prob*: Posterior probability $p(Y=j|X=i)$, e.g., that the neuron is associated with the j-th functional-anatomical community, given that it belongs to the i-th connectivity-based class.
 Also, lists the prior probabilites for comparison.
   - Sheet *data_graph_theroetic_measures*: Multiple graph theoretic measures calculated for each connecitiy-based class.
 Also, lists the pairwise Absorption and Driftiness values claculated using random walks on the mesoscopic circuit.
   - Sheet *data_spad*: Statistics for the neuropil (spatial) distribution of each class.
   - Sheet *data_morph+pvec*: Statistics for the morphological and persistence vector of each class.